briancmpbll/home_assistant_custom_envoy/README.md

 The Envoy-s Metered (only) has other, faster endpoints that provide a subset of what production endpoint offers.
 This subset is lacking the daily total and last 7 day total values which are only provided by the production endpoint.
 If you are more interested in faster updates from the CT clamps and have less interest in the Daily total or last 7 day total then this may be an option to consider.
 The values for today total and last 7 day total will show as unavailable.
 The values for production and consumption CT clamps will update with every collection cycle.
 The values for the inverters will continue to update every 5 minutes as before.

+## Disabled entities
+The integration comes with some entities disabled by default.
+These only apply when using metered Envoy with CT clamps.
+If desired enable these by opening the HA entities window in the settings menu.
+Remove the filter for not shown entities by pushing the `clear` button.
+Then enter disabled or enphase in the search filter to find the disabled entities.
+Use the selector box to select the ones to enable and use the `enable selected` button to enable them.
 # Firmware and it's impact

 Enphase model offering differs in various countries as does firmware versions and releases.
 Not all firmware is released in all countries and as a result firmware versions may differ largely in time.
 Enphase does push new firmware to the IQ Gateway / Envoy, 'not necessarily letting the home owner know'.
 In the past this has broken this integration as API details and change information is limited available.
 See the [Enphase documentation website](https://enphase.com/installers/resources/documentation/communication) for information available.